 The William Penn Hotel

-The twenty-three story William Penn Hotel, located between Grant Street and Penn Place across from Mellon Square Plaza, has bee one of Pittsburgh's signature attractions for nearly one hundred years.
+The twenty-three story William Penn Hotel, located between Grant Street and Penn Place across from Mellon Square Plaza, has been one of Pittsburgh's signature attractions for over one hundred years.
 The landmark hotel, built in 1916 by Henry Clay Frick, was hailed as the Grandest Hotel in the nation.